vippsas/vipps-partner/README.md

    at any time.
 4. Vipps notifies the merchant **and the partner** that their application is approved, with thew new MSN, and that the merchant can use Vipps.

-**Important: The merchant must notify the partner when the Vipps application is processed, and provide the MSN to the partner**.

 The partner uses their partner keys and the new MSN to make Vipps payments.